Serie A Awards: History and regulations

 The Serie A Awards are awarded under the categories of Best Goalkeeper, Best Defender, Best Midfielder, Best Striker, Best Young Player (Under-23), and Most Valuable Player of a particular Serie A, Coppa Italia, and Supercoppa Italiana season.

 The ranking for each category is determined through a weighted calculation elaborated by Ernst & Young, based on statistical reporting by Stats Perform and Opta Sports and supported by data tracking provided by Netco Sports.

 In the 2021–22 season, the Most Valuable Field award for the best football pitch and the Most Valuable Coach were introduced.

 In the 2023–24 season, the Fair Play Moment of the Season was introduced.

 In the 2024–25 season, the Frecciarossa Speed Award for the player who recorded the highest average top speed during the season was introduced.

 Main awards

-Napoli player Scott McTominay is the current holder of the MVP award.
+Inter Milan player Federico Dimarco is the current holder of the MVP award.

 Cristiano Ronaldo won the inaugural MVP award for the 2018–19 season.